grahamwills/ZeeZeeSheet/data/characters/Luna/luna.rst

  - The ruins of Vantage are now strewn across Redfield Valley, and many of its contents, including once-captive monsters, as well as treasures, lie in the ruins, ripe for exploration.

 ---------------------------------------------------------------

-.. section: stack columns=1
+.. section:: stack stack:columns=1
-.. title: banner style=heading_green
+.. title:: banner style=heading_green